chakrabar/chakrabar.github.io/index.md

 I'm a lead/senior developer, working mostly as Fullstack developer, but I deal with more of the backend stuffs on a day to day basis.
 I write `tools, web apps, REST services` etc. using `.Net, JavaScript` and other related tools & technologies.
 I have keen interest in `Software Architecture` and I'm pretty serious about *`good design, great user experience & simple, clutter free, maintainable code`*.

-Check my tech-shots, or short technical articles on the posts panel.
+Check my tech-shots, or short technical articles on the articles menu.

 ----

 **Apart from coding**, I take great interest in `travel`, `food`, `art` & `photography`.
 In future I might add separate sections as well, for these areas of my interest.

 ----

+### Some of the recent posts.
+See more in Articles menu.

 <ul class="post-list">
 {% for post in site.posts limit:10 %}